spotinst/help/src/docs/ocean/getting-started/aks/README.md

 To install the Ocean Controller and establish connectivity:

-1. Generate a Spot token (or use an existing one) and copy it to the text box.
+1. Generate and enter a Spot token (or use an existing one), and then enter the namespace.
 2. To install the Ocean Kubernetes Controller, use either Helm (the preferred option) or via script.

    * **Helm**: This is the preferred method because it lets you customize using command-line options or `values.yaml`.
 Install **Helm 3.x** and add the `spotinst` repo.
 Then, use the `helm install` command with set command-line options to install the Ocean controller in a separate spot-ocean namespace.